tangowithcode/tango_with_django_2/manuscript/chapter7-forms.md

 - with the first controlling *hidden* form fields, and
 - the second controlling *visible* form fields.

 The visible fields (those that will be displayed to the user) are controlled by the `fields` attribute within your `ModelForm` `Meta` class.
-These loops produce HTML markup for each form element.
+These template loops produce the necessary HTML markup for each form element.
 For visible form fields, we also add in any errors that may be present with a particular field and help text that can be used to explain to the user what he or she needs to enter.

 I> ### Hidden Fields
 I> The need for hidden as well as visible form fields are necessitated by the fact that HTTP is a *stateless protocol.* You can't persist state between different HTTP requests that can make certain parts of web applications difficult to implement.
 To overcome this limitation, hidden HTML form fields were created which allow web applications to pass important information to a client (which cannot be seen on the rendered page) in an HTML form, only to be sent back to the originating server when the user submits the form.